reteP-riS/HistoricEvents-Germany/README.md

       ]);
     }

 Language files are included to translate the event TYPE value from English "Historic event" to the German "Historisches Ereignis" and other languages for all events automatically while the EVEN, PLAC, NOTE and SOUR values are currently available in German only.

-Links like in the above example will only be clickable if markdown has NOT been enabled in the tree preferences.
+Links like in the above example will only be clickable if markdown has NOT been enabled in the tree preferences!

 ## Usage

 1. As a user, enable or disable the "Historic events" on the "Facts and events" tab as needed.

-## Issues and Feature Requests
+## Reporting Issues

-If you experience a software issue or have a request for additional historic events for this module you can [**create a new issue**](https://github.com/reteP-riS/HistoricEvents-Germany/issues?state=open "create new issue") on GitHub.
+If you experience a software issue with this module please [**create a new issue**](https://github.com/reteP-riS/HistoricEvents-Germany/issues?state=open "create new issue") on GitHub.